ibelousov/math-exec/README.md

 it evaluates to 1, because inner representation in this case is 0, and when you divide 6/5 you get 1 and not 1.2

 To compare numbers properly you should set precision properly.
-In case that showed above, you should do this, to properly compare numbers
+In case showed above, you should do this, to properly compare numbers

     \Ibelousov\MathExec\Evaluator\Evaluator::math_exec("4/4 == 6/5", 1)

 ## REPL

+You can use REPL to test:

+    $ ./vendor/ibelousov/math-exec/src/REPL.php

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.